Violin Concerto (Schumann): First performances and recording

 However, all of this was to no avail, for the world copyright to the concerto was held in Germany, and the German government insisted on the world premiere being given by a German.
 Georg Kulenkampff had worked on the score in some detail to render it playable, with Paul Hindemith (who, though his own works were now prohibited from performance in Germany, prepared the violin-piano reduction) and with Georg Schünemann, and it was Kulenkampff who gave the first performance, on 26 November 1937, with the Berlin Philharmonic.
 Kulenkampff recorded it soon after the first performance.
 Menuhin gave the second performance, in the piano version, accompanied by Ferguson Webster, at Carnegie Hall, New York, on 6 December 1937, and repeated this with the St Louis Symphony Orchestra under Golschmann on 23 December.
 Jelly d'Aranyi gave the first London performance, with the BBC Symphony Orchestra at the Queen's Hall.

 The concerto slowly made its way into the concert repertoire and is now recognized as an important work of the composer.
 For a recording made in 1988 the Austrian violinist Thomas Zehetmair went back to Schumann’s original manuscript, correcting many errors in the published edition.

 Dietrich's concerto

-Albert Dietrich, who must certainly have seen Schumann’s Violin Concerto in the month of its completion, composed a Violin Concerto of his own in 1874, intended for Joachim, which is in the same key (D minor) and also has a finale in Polonaise rhythm.
-It is possible that it was influenced by his private knowledge of the unperformed work.
+Albert Dietrich, who must certainly have seen Schumann’s Violin Concerto in the month of its completion, composed a Violin Concerto of his own in 1874, intended for Joachim, which is in the same key (D minor); Dietrich's finale however uses polka rather than polonaise rhythms.
+It is possible that it was influenced by his private knowledge of the unperformed work (though Brahms's influence is easier to detect).